ahmsay/Solidvessel/README.md

 ### Docker Compose

 Docker Compose lets you run multiple containers in the same network, with a simple command.
-So I created a docker-compose.yml file.
+So I created a two docker-compose.yml files in project-configuration folder, for development and testing.
+In development mode only databases and message queue will run as container, so I can keep debugging and developing the application.
+In test mode whole application will run as containers, so I can verify if everything works correctly.
 If images don't exist in a local device, they will be pulled.

-But there is still a problem.
+Initially, there is a problem with docker configuration.
 Since the services start in a different network, they are not running on localhost anymore.
 I did port mapping, but it is only for me to access them by using my local device.
 Client services need to get the url of configuration server, discovery server and their databases' urls to run properly.

 To solve this problem, I wrote an additional command in the <b>docker-compose.yml</b> file for client services to run them with a different Spring profile.
 For example when I try to run the application with Docker Compose, account service